macelph00/iRep-Air/content/en/Machines/HPC laser cutter/guide/index.md

 ---
 title : "Step-by-Step Guide"
 description:
-excerpt: "This is for the latest version of control pannel and Lightburn software"
+excerpt: "This is for the latest version of control panel and Lightburn software"
 date: false
 lastmod: false
 draft: false